-D. Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management (SAM).
+- D. Unique Entity Identifier (UEI), Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management (SAM). - i.
+Each applicant is required to: - a. be registered in SAM at (www.sam.gov) before submitting its application;

-- i.
-Each applicant is required to: - a. be registered in SAM at (www.sam.gov) before submitting its application; - b. provide a valid DUNS number in its application; and - c. continue to maintain an active SAM registration with current information at all times during which it has an active PRM award or an application or plan under consideration by PRM.
+- b. provide a valid DUNS number or Unique Entity Identifier (UEI) in its application; and - c. continue to maintain an active SAM registration with current information at all times during which it has an active PRM award or an application or plan under consideration by PRM.